RitzDaCat/scx_cake/README.md

 ## Performance

-Early testing shows **excellent 1% lows** in games like Arc Raiders compared to default schedulers.
+Early testing showed good framerate and 1% lows in games like Arc Raiders.

 ## Architecture Overview